-Each year the Village of Oak Park provides residents with a report on the quality of their drinking water.
-This year's report is for water tested from January 1 through December 31, 2016.
+ach year the Village of Oak Park provides residents with a report on the quality of their drinking water.
+This year's report is for water tested from January 1, 2017 through December 31, 2017.
 The report includes drinking water facts and information on violations and contaminants detected in the drinking water supply.

 The Village is dedicated to supplying drinking water that exceeds all state and federal standards.
-As new challenges to drinking water safety emerge, we remain vigilant in source protection, conservation and community education, while continuing to serve the needs of all water users.
+As new challenges to drinking water safety emerge, we remain vigilant in source water protection, conservation and community education, while continuing to serve the needs of all water users.

 Informed customers are our best allies.
-We welcome any questions, comments or if you want a printed copy of this report please contact Mike Fenwick at 708.358.5700 or email publicworks@oak-park.us.
+We welcome any questions or comments.
+If you would like a printed copy of this report please contact the Water and Sewer Superintendent at 708.358.5700 or email publicworks@oak-park.us.

-2016 Violation Summary
+2017 Violation Summary

-The Village of Oak Park is proud to report that no violations were received in the 2016 sampling year.
+The Village of Oak Park is proud to report that no violations were received in the 2017 sampling year.